msfasha/Algorithms/OTTIS/README.md

-The simulation is developed using open source CodeBlocks version 13.12.
+The code/simulation is developed using open source CodeBlocks version 13.12.

 The project file OTIS.CBP is openned using the CodeBlocks file->open project menu.